mordilion/Pipeline/README.md

     ->transfer();
 ```

-## Database => CSV Example
+## Database to CSV

-An example of how to export data from a SQLite database into a CSV file with additional columns.
+An example of how to export data from a database into a CSV file with additional columns.

 ```php
 <?php